 Black Angus

 Erdenheim is home to about 60 head of Black Angus cattle.
 With over 350 acres of grassland to graze upon, our cows play an important role in fertilizing and restoring pasture.
-All beef that we have for sale is from cows pastured in our fields and born and raised here on the farm.
-The herd is constantly growing in numbers so on any given day you may see a new born calf taking its first steps in the sun.
+All the beef we offer for sale comes from cows pastured in our fields, born and raised here on the farm.
+The herd is steadily growing, and on any given day, you might witness a newborn calf taking its first steps in the sun.
+We take great pride in providing our cattle with the best possible care, which includes a balanced diet enriched with essential cow supplements to promote their overall health and growth.
+We always make sure to buy calcium supplement for cows of the highest quality, ensuring their strength and well-being.

 Belted Galloway

 Originally from the region of Galloway, Scotland, these cows are a rare breed.
-You can identify Belted Galloway by the distinctive white band that wraps around their bellies.
+You can identify Belted Galloways by the distinctive white band that wraps around their bellies.
 The Belties, as we like to call them, are listed under the American Livestock Breeds Conservancy.
-We here at the farm are grateful to be a part of the conservation effort.
+We here at the farm are grateful to be a part of the conservation effort, helping to preserve this unique breed while maintaining their natural grazing habits on our pastures.

 Highlands

-In Scotland, Highland Cattle are spread throughout the mountainous territories, called “The Highlands.”
-They have a long curved horns and a thick wavy coat in order to protect from the cold climates of their native land.
-Because of this, their meat is often leaner than that of other cattle as they are able to thrive without producing as much subcutaneous fat for warmth as other breeds.
+In Scotland, Highland Cattle are spread throughout the mountainous territories, known as “The Highlands.”
+They have long, curved horns and a thick, wavy coat to protect them from the cold climates of their native land.
+Because of this, their meat is often leaner than that of other cattle, as they are able to thrive without producing as much subcutaneous fat for warmth as other breeds.
+Our Highland cattle, with their distinctive appearance and hardy nature, are a testament to the adaptability and resilience of these ancient animals.

 We have about 350 chickens here at Erdenheim Farm.
 These are all egg laying hens that enjoy spacious coops with outdoor access.
 Our chickens are fed with an organic feed made locally in Oley, PA at a family run mill.
 The hens also enjoy supplemental feed from fresh greens year-round as we clear microgreens from our greenhouse benches between plantings and put them into the chickens’ yard.